ekickx/clipboard-image.nvim/README.md

 ### Usage
 This is the basic usage.
 If you want to see more you can read [API](/API.md)

+> you can input this command `PastImg` in markdown to copy image.
+> By default, it will create a new img folder in the current directory

 |Command|Demo|
 |---|---|
 |`PasteImg`|<kbd>![](https://link.ekickx.vercel.app/clipboard-image.nvim/demo_pasteimg)</kbd>|